logzio/documentation/docs/shipping/Code/dotnet.md

 }
 ```

-##### Serverless platforms
+### Serverless platforms
-If you’re using a serverless function, you’ll need to create a static appender in the Startup.cs file so each invocation will use the same appender.
-In the Serilog integration, you should use the 'WriteTo.LogzIo()' instad of 'WriteTo.LogzIoDurableHttp()' method as it uses in-memory buffering which is best practice for serverless functions.
+For serverless function, create a static appender in Startup.cs to ensure each invocation uses the same appender.
+For Serilog integration, use `WriteTo.LogzIo()` instead of `WriteTo.LogzIoDurableHttp()` for in-memory buffering, which is best for serverless functions.

-###### Azure serverless function code sample
+**Azure serverless function code sample**

 *Startup.cs*
 ```csharp